Using your phone abroad - roaming

 - Lebara Mobile follows the roaming rates set by Telenor.

 - When you use your mobile phone abroad, you are using one of the local mobile operators with which Telenor has an agreement.
-In those countries, where Telenor has more than one agreement, you can choose which operator you want to use.
+In any country where Telenor has more than one partner operator, you can choose which operator you want to use.
 When you are abroad, you will see the name of the foreign operator on the display of your phone.
-You can find out how to set up your phone in your phone’s manual.
+You can find out how to select operator manually in your phone’s user guide.

 - Please note: Telenor does not have agreements with all operators in all countries.

-- When abroad you must pay both for making and receiving calls.
+- When using your phone abroad you must pay for both making and receiving calls.

 - It is free of charge to receive SMS but you pay to send.

-- Data (internet) via the phone is generally very expensive abroad and you should not have an active data connection unless you need it.To avoid a high data usage we will always send you an SMS when you have spent 450 DKK on data within 1 week, and we will block any further data usage unless you request to have data enabled again.
+- Mobile data is generally expensive to use abroad and you should not have an active data connection unless you need it.To avoid a high data usage we will always send you an SMS when you have spent 450 DKK on data within 1 week, and we will block any further data usage unless you request to have data enabled again.